MatthieuBOUCHET/PyDataStructures/README.md

-# PyQueue
+# PyDataStructures
-Basic library to implement queue in Python
+Basic library to implement data structures in Python